Scenario planning: History of use by academic and commercial organizations

 Practical development of scenario forecasting, to guide strategy rather than for the more limited academic uses which had previously been the case, was started by Pierre Wack in 1971 at the Royal Dutch Shell group of companies – and it, too, was given impetus by the Oil Shock two years later.
 Shell has, since that time, led the commercial world in the use of scenarios – and in the development of more practical techniques to support these.
 Indeed, as – in common with most forms of long-range forecasting – the use of scenarios has (during the depressed trading conditions of the last decade) reduced to only a handful of private-sector organisations, Shell remains almost alone amongst them in keeping the technique at the forefront of forecasting.

 There has only been anecdotal evidence offered in support of the value of scenarios, even as aids to forecasting; and most of this has come from one company – Shell.
 In addition, with so few organisations making consistent use of them – and with the timescales involved reaching into decades – it is unlikely that any definitive supporting evidenced will be forthcoming in the foreseeable future.
 For the same reasons, though, a lack of such proof applies to almost all long-range planning techniques.
 In the absence of proof, but taking account of Shell's well documented experiences of using it over several decades (where, in the 1990s, its then CEO ascribed its success to its use of such scenarios), can be significant benefit to be obtained from extending the horizons of managers' long-range forecasting in the way that the use of scenarios uniquely does.

 Process

 The part of the overall process which is radically different from most other forms of long-range planning is the central section, the actual production of the scenarios.
-Even this, though, is relatively simple, at its most basic level.
 As derived from the approach most commonly used by Shell, it follows six steps: